RED ARCH RESEARCH needs your financial support to get this important cultural heritage protection research done!

-Finding target scents linked to illegally looted artifacts could equip customs officers with the advanced tool they need to nab heritage traffickers and their smuggled packages at airports, cargo facilities, and other ports of entry.
+Finding target scents linked to illegally looted artifacts will equip customs officers with the advanced tool they need to nab heritage traffickers and their smuggled cultural property packages at airports, cargo facilities, and other ports of entry.
 In this way, humanity's rich culture and history can be recovered and preserved.

-The K-9 Artifact Finders project is now more urgent than ever.
+The K-9 Artifact Finders project is now more urgent than ever to protect cultural heritage.

 Along with many others in government, the nonprofit sector, and academia, the U.N.
 Security Council has found that terrorist groups are generating income from "the looting and smuggling of cultural property from archaeological sites, museums, libraries, archives, and other sites," and that these crimes against culture are "being used to support their recruitment efforts and to strengthen their operational capability to organize and carry out terrorist attacks ….”
 (Resolution 2347, March 2017)

-The K-9 Artifact Finders project can help tackle this top-priority concern.
+The K-9 Artifact Finders project can help tackle this top-priority concern to safeguard cultural heritage.

 How K-9 Artifact Finders got started.

 K-9 Artifact Finders grew out of RED ARCH's research into U.S. imports of cultural objects from the Middle East and North Africa, published on the Cultural Heritage Lawyer blog and presented at the Culture Under Threat conference in Cairo, Egypt in 2015.

 The research provoked troubling questions like: